Seminole Culture in the Hard Rock

 By Jodi Mailander Farrell

-In between clubbing, shopping, concert-going and casino games, there’s a chance to explore the historic unconquered spirit of Florida’s first people at the Seminole Okalee Village inside the tribe’s Hard Rock Hotel and Casino in Hollywood.
+In between clubbing, shopping, concert-going and casino games, there’s a chance to explore the historic unconquered spirit of Florida’s first people inside the tribe’s Hard Rock Hotel and Casino in Hollywood.

 Dubbed “Seminole Paradise,” the complex is best known for its 140,000-square-foot casino and live concerts and comedy shows.